NHI H-3 Kolibrie: Commercial failure

 Although the H-3 was considered to be a technical success, it was never successful commercially.
 Despite its low acquisition price, the project became a failure.
 Several factors contributed to this.
 First, the Hiller OH-23 Raven was provided to the Royal Netherlands Air Force by the United States free of charge, under the Mutual Defense Assistance Pact (MDAP).
 Second, NHI's two most important designers, Jan M. Drees and Gerard F. Verhage, left the company, which never recovered.
 Third, the ramjets not only required a great deal of development to make them viable for production, but potential buyers regarded them as unsafe.
 Fourth, the extraordinary fuel consumption of the ramjets made the helicopter uneconomical to operate; flight time and range were quite limited, making the helicopter unattractive for commercial or military use.
-Finally, the ramjets were incredibly loud: during testing, complaints were filed by people living over 5 kilometers away from the test site.
+Finally, the ramjets were incredibly loud: during testing, complaints were filed by people living over 5 kilometres away from the test site.

 Production list

-Overall, nine H-3’s were built between 1958 and 1959 by NHI at Rotterdam Airport when Kromhout was still a parent company.
-After Kromhout left, Aviolanda built another two H-3’s at their Papendrecht plant.
+Overall, nine H-3's were built between 1958 and 1959 by NHI at Rotterdam Airport when Kromhout was still a parent company.
+After Kromhout left, Aviolanda built another two H-3's at their Papendrecht plant.

-The few production models were mainly exported to Israel, Germany, the UK and Netherlands New Guinea.
+The few production models were mainly exported to Israel, Germany, the UK and Dutch New Guinea.
 A few models stayed in the Netherlands.